 Immediately resolve office drama

 Offices are the perfect breeding ground for rumours, hurt feelings and grudges, with so many people working in close proximity for extended periods of time each day it isn’t hard to see why.
-It may be tempting to not pay any attention to how your staff interact with one another, but small disputes and rumours can escalate incredibly quickly and lead to staff feeling unmotivated as well as resentful.
+It may be tempting to not pay any attention to how your staff interacts with one another, but small disputes and rumours can escalate incredibly quickly and lead to staff feeling unmotivated as well as resentful.